tytydraco/yessleep/out/I_broke_my_purity_pledge_My_dead_dad_is_less_than_happy_about_it.md

 My heart throbbed in fear as I stepped inside.
 Following a trail of soil and grime through the kitchen, I found myself at the foot of the staircase, where I looked up to see a tall form encased almost entirely in shadow.

 Unlike in my dream, he hadn’t yet reached my room.
 The figure paused, seemingly having sensed my presence, and turned towards me.
-Although the darkness continued to cover his features, I knew sense his body shaking with what I imagined to be a spiteful rage.
+Although the darkness continued to cover most of his features, I could see his body shaking with what I imagined to be a spiteful rage.

 The raspy voice was unmistakably my father's, if slightly deeper and rougher than I remembered. “*Daddy’s girl has been bad.*”